phoenixframework/phoenix/guides/asset_management.md

 import "../css/app.css"
 ```

-However, if you want to use a CSS framework, such as SASS or Tailwind, you will need to use a separate tool.
+However, if you want to use a CSS framework, you will need to use a separate tool.
 Here are some options to do so:

+  * Use [standalone Tailwind](https://github.com/phoenixframework/tailwind) or [standalone SASS](https://github.com/CargoSense/dart_sass).
+Both similar to `esbuild`.

   * You can use `esbuild` plugins (requires `npm`).
 See the "Esbuild plugins" section below

-  * If you want SASS, you can bring [standalone SASS](https://github.com/CargoSense/dart_sass) to your project, without a need for external dependencies (similar to esbuild).

-  * You can bring Node.JS + `npm` to your application and install any package you want, typically working directly with their command line interface.
-See [this pull request on how to add Alpine + Tailwind](https://github.com/josevalim/phx_esbuild_demo/pull/3).

 Don't forget to remove the `import "../css/app.css"` from your JavaScript file when doing so.